zolabar/IexFinder/README.md

 <img src=Figures/exFinder_usage_4.PNG >

 The exFinder project is listed in the [Voila Gallery](https://voila-gallery.org/).

+Theory for finding and characterizing stationary points of multivariate functions by using the gradient and the Hessian can be found in classical textbooks of optimization, as e.g. [Alt, 2002](https://link.springer.com/book/10.1007/978-3-322-84904-5).

+### References

+[Alt, 2002] Alt W. Nichtlineare Optimierung: Eine Einführung in Theorie, Verfahren und Anwendungen.
+Vieweg+Teubner Verlag; 2002.